MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/4-exercise-write-code-device-telemetry.md

     > [!NOTE]
     > Our implementation only reads messages after the app has been started.
 Any telemetry sent prior to this isn't handled.

-1. Replace the &lt;your service connection string&gt; with the _service_ connection string you saved off in a text file, in the previous unit.
+1. Replace the `<your service connection string>` with the _service_ connection string you saved off in a text file, in an earlier unit.

 1. Replace the `const deviceId` if you did not use the suggested "CheeseCaveID".